 Registered nurses (RNs) in Wyoming seeking increased responsibility and a greater degree of professional autonomy may choose to pursue a career as a nurse practitioner (NP).
 NPs not only command higher salaries than RNs, but they also can expect an explosion of job growth in coming years.
-In fact, the Bureau of Labor Statistics (Dec.
-2015) estimated a 35 percent increase in NP positions nationwide between 2014 and 2024—from 126,900 to 171,700 jobs—five times the average growth anticipated across all US occupations during that same decade (7 percent).
-And the expected growth among Wyoming NP opportunities is even more robust; by illustration, Projections Central (2017) found that openings for Wyoming nurse practitioners would swell 36.9 percent in that time period.
+In fact, the Bureau of Labor Statistics (May 2017) estimated a 36 percent increase in NP positions nationwide between 2016 and 2026—from 155,500 to 211,600 jobs—five times the average growth anticipated across all US occupations during that same decade (7 percent).
+And the expected growth among Wyoming NP opportunities is even more robust; by illustration, Projections Central (2018) found that openings for Wyoming nurse practitioners would swell 38.9 percent in that time period.

 Also, the Wyoming State Board of Nursing (WSBN) is an invaluable resource for NPs throughout the state, further increasing the draw of this occupation.
 The WSBN offers access to information about job openings, ongoing educational opportunities, legislative advocacy, and legal assistance for members.